 Share

-Metaverse ETFs to Watch in 2023
+Are these the best Metaverse ETFs to watch in 2025?

 The Metaverse is commonly regarded as the successor or the next iteration of the internet.
 It is envisioned as a 3D universal virtual reality world which anyone can access using a VR headset, for the purpose of social connection.